simonkrogmann/satexplorer/README.md

 ## Usage

 Run `./satviewer-bin` in build folder.
-You can specify a `.cnf` file as the first parameter to skip the file select dialouge
+You can specify a `.cnf` file as the first parameter to skip the file select dialouge.
+`-f` forces resolving the sat instance

 ### VSCODE launch configuration